[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 "Today, as the president of G20, India calls upon the entire world to first convert this global trust deficit into one trust and one confidence," he said.
 "It is time for all of us to move together."
 The G20 has warned of significant headwinds and “cascading crises” buffeting the global economy, while warning more pain could be on the way.

-“Cascading crises have posed challenges to long-term growth,” the group said, warning “the balance of risks remains tilted to the downside.”
+“Cascading crises have posed challenges to long-term growth,” the group said, warning: “the balance of risks remains tilted to the downside.”

 The G20 also addressed the issue of the failure of the Black Sea Grain Initiative that was suspended on July 17.
-The halt in the exports of grain threaten the food security of emerging markets in particular.
+The halt in the exports of grain threatens the food security of emerging markets in particular.

-The members called on Russia and Ukraine to ensure immediate and unimpeded deliveries of grain, foodstuffs, and fertilisers/inputs from Russia and Ukraine.
-They emphasised the importance of sustaining food and energy security, G20 also called for cessation of military destruction or other attacks on food transport infrastructure as the potential for high levels of volatility in food and energy markets remains, the G20 said.
+The members called on Russia and Ukraine to ensure immediate and unimpeded deliveries of grain, foodstuffs and fertilisers/inputs from Russia and Ukraine.
+They emphasised the importance of sustaining food and energy security.
+The G20 also called for cessation of military destruction or other attacks on food transport infrastructure as the potential for high levels of volatility in food and energy markets remains, the G20 said.

 Mega transport corridor

-The summit has already thrown up a surprise when a deal to build a mega-transport corridor from India via the Middle East to Europe was agreed between the US, EU, India and the Kingdom of Saudi Arabia (KSA) on the sidelines of the G20 summit in New Delhi on September 8.
-The deal is seen as undermining China’s Belt and Road Initiative (BRI) and softening the stance of the newly expanded BRICS+ club to the West.
+The summit has already thrown up a surprise after a deal to build a mega-transport corridor from India via the Middle East to Europe was agreed between the US, EU, India and the Kingdom of Saudi Arabia (KSA) on the sidelines of the G20 summit in New Delhi on September 8.
+The deal is seen as undermining China’s Belt and Road Initiative (BRI) and softening the stance of the newly expanded BRICS+ club towards the West.

-The deal could lead to a serious rupture in the G20 and BRICS already as Beijing immediately signalled its displeasure.
-India has been trying to “take advantage of its role as the host of the G20 summit to promote its own agenda and harm China’s interests,” a Chinese think tank affiliated with the country’s top spy agency said on September 9, Al Jazeera reported the same day.
+The deal could lead to a serious rupture in the G20 and BRICS already, as Beijing immediately signalled its displeasure.
+India has been trying to “take advantage of its role as the host of the G20 summit to promote its own agenda and harm China’s interests,” a Chinese think-tank affiliated with the country’s top spy agency said on September 9, Al Jazeera reported the same day.

-The harsh criticism by the China Institutes of Contemporary International Relations, which is under the Ministry of State Security, comes as G20 leaders began their two-day summit with Chinese President Xi Jinping not attending, who appears to have been anticipating a loss of face.
+The harsh criticism by the China Institute of Contemporary International Relations, which is under the Ministry of State Security, comes after G20 leaders began their two-day summit with Chinese President Xi Jinping not attending, who appears to have been anticipating a loss of face.

-The think tank accused India of bringing geopolitical “private goods” onto the global stage, which it said would not only help the country to fulfil its responsibility as the host of G20 but also create further problems.
+The think-tank accused India of bringing geopolitical “private goods” onto the global stage, which it said would not help the country to fulfil its responsibility as the host of G20 but instead would create further problems.

-India held two earlier G20 meetings in disputed territories – one in Arunachal Pradesh that China also claims, and another in Kashmir, contested by Pakistan that was included as Chinese territory in a standard map that China published only last week.
+India held two earlier G20 meetings in disputed territories – one in Arunachal Pradesh that China also claims, and another in Kashmir, contested by Pakistan that was included as Chinese territory in a standard map that Beijing published only last week.

-“In addition to causing diplomatic turmoil and public opinion turmoil, India’s actions in hosting meetings in disputed territories have also ‘stole the spotlight’, sabotaging the cooperative atmosphere of the G20 meeting and hindering the achievement of substantive results,” the think tank said in a commentary published on its WeChat account.
+“In addition to causing diplomatic turmoil and public opinion turmoil, India’s actions in hosting meetings in disputed territories have also ‘stole the spotlight’, sabotaging the co-operative atmosphere of the G20 meeting and hindering the achievement of substantive results,” the think-tank said in a commentary published on its WeChat account.

 Green energy

-The Climate Crisis featured high on the agenda and India has been especially suffering as a series of heatwaves struck the country in the last few years.
-This year the extreme temperatures have been especially bad and crops such as tomatoes and rice have begun to fail.
+The Climate Crisis featured high on the agenda and India especially has been suffering as a series of heatwaves have struck the country in the last few years.
+This year the extreme temperatures have been especially bad, and crops such as tomatoes and rice have begun to fail.

 India announced an expansion of its efforts to tackle global warming and in particular the launch of a global biofuel alliance to boost the use of cleaner fuels.

-The alliance, with the United States and Brazil as its founding members, would help accelerate global efforts to meet net zero emissions targets by facilitating trade in biofuels derived from sources including plant and animal waste.
+The alliance, with the United States and Brazil as its founding members, would help accelerate global efforts to meet net-zero emissions targets by facilitating trade in biofuels derived from sources such as plant and animal waste.

 “We are launching the Global Biofuel Alliance.
 India invites all of you to join this initiative,” Modi said in his remarks to leaders.